2025 Solar Incentives Guide for Plainview, NY - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have some familiarity with.
 The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.

 The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
-You can claim this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
-The original claim amount was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
-There is no maximum claim amount.
+This credit can apply towards a solar panel system installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+There is no maximum amount you can claim.

 State & Local Solar Incentives